-Online courses can be accessed through our district online course catalog, Georgia Virtual School, or other vendors and local virtual schools.
+Online courses can be accessed through our district online course catalog, Georgia

+Virtual School, or other vendors and local virtual schools.
 If the online course is taken during any of the regular periods of the school day, there is no cost to the student for the course.
 However, if an online course is chosen in addition to the regular schedule, the student's parent may incur a charge for the course.

-To facilitate the process of registration for an online course, we will accept an electronic application during April, May and June .
+To facilitate the process of registration for an online course, we will accept an electronic application during April, May and June 2018.
+The registration window will be for courses to be taken during the 2018-2019 school year.
 There will be an application window open each spring for each subsequent year.